 Even though OSU is no longer seeking to own the Elliott directly, their “research” and management plans will be used to solidify their “working forests” agenda for the Elliott.
 For more info., read our blog piece, “The OSU-Elliott Problem”: https://friendsofosuoldgrowth.org/2019/12/13/the-osu-elliott-problem/

-Contact your local Oregon representatives (e.g. Senator Sara Gelser and Representative Dan Rayfield) to let them know you care about forestry issues and the Research Forests.
-With OSU in their district, they can play a leading role in encouraging OSU to reform their forestry management practices.
+Contact your local Oregon representatives (e.g. Senator Sara Gelser Blouin and Representative Dan Rayfield) to let them know you care about forestry issues and the OSU Research Forests.
+With OSU in their district, they can choose to play a leading role in encouraging OSU to reform their antiquated forestry management practices.

 Get Involved in the Forest: We’re looking for people who can help with the following activities: